maartene/EscapeWithYourBooty/NOTES.md

     0
     N
     (there's no turn 2)

+## 🍅 Pomodoro 3

 - 🚧 An unsafe route with a navy ship
     Turn 1
     X0
     0N
     (there is no turn two)
+    We should check for 'patrols', in addition to 'routes'.

 - ⚠️
     Turn 1